-South Africa is one of Africa’s choicest countries that is spearheading development in the continent.
-The country which had been an apartheid country, recently hosted the FIFA world cup in 2010 but there are other fascinating facts about South Africa that you probably have not heard of before.
-Answers Africa brings you the best 10 amazing and fun facts about South Africa.
+South Africa is one of Africa’s choicest countries that are spearheading development on the continent.
+The country which had been an apartheid country recently hosted the FIFA world cup in 2010 but there are other fascinating facts about South Africa that you probably have not heard of before.

 10. Nobel Peace Prize Winners on the Same Street?